Hosting virtual audits isn't a new phenomenon; the ZenQMS Quality Team frequently hosts multiple virtual audits a week.

 Many auditing bodies give a checklist of things they need in place to be able to carry out an audit remotely.
 Some of the recurrent items on the list include:

-- Access to your most recent version of your Quality Management System.
-Your QMS illustrates that you understand the relevant regulatory requirements and how your team's standards for quality management meet them.
+- Access to the most recent version of your Quality Management System.
+This step illustrates that you understand the relevant regulatory requirements and how your team's standards for quality management meet them.
 It's important to remember that your quality management system is dynamic and should reflect your constant optimization.
 If you don't have any change controls, you are likely not in a state of control or continuous improvement (or at least not documenting it).

 - Infrastructure and tools.
 Technology is one of the key facilitators of remote auditing.
-Does your company have the required technology and infrastructure necessary for remote quality management in a secure, organized manner?
-How will you demonstrate traceability and 21 CFR Part 11 compliant signatures?
+Does your company have the required technology and infrastructure necessary to maintain remote quality management in a secure, organized manner?
+Consider how you will demonstrate traceability and 21 CFR Part 11 compliant signatures, for example.

 Key Tip: Create an Audit Backup Plan

 As someone working in the quality space, you know it's mission-critical to plan for the unexpected and ensure business continuity.
 Take the same approach to your virtual audit plan.
-If you have a virtual meeting glitch, what resources can you have on-hand, whether troubleshooting tips or IT support?
+If you have a virtual meeting glitch, what resources (IT support, troubleshooting tips, etc.) can you have on-hand to get things back on track quickly?

 6 Things to Consider for Hosting a Virtual Audit